AkmaljonCoder/AkmaljonCoder/README.md

 - 🌱 I’m currently learning **React Js**

-- 👨‍💻 All of my projects are available at [akmaljon-azimov.vercel.app](akmaljon-azimov.vercel.app)
+- 👨‍💻 All of my projects are available at [https://akmaljon-azimov.vercel.app/)

 - 💬 Ask me about **React , Javascript**